sdncoder/sdncoder.github.io/wiki/ipfm.md

 #### NBN modes
 *  Goal of NBN is to ensure that flows are load balanced and that all paths are utilized; and prevent oversubscription.
+*  NBN Active mode - Nexus switches are responsible for BW management.
+*  NBN Passive mode - use SDN.

+#### Desiging and non-blocking spine and leaf CLOS fabric
+*
 *